kianzohoury/auralflow/README.md

 In the context of music and
 machine learning, we can think of music source separation as the task of determining a rule for splitting an audio track (referred to as a *mixture*) into its solo instrument signals (each referred to as a  *stem*).
+While in theory a perfect decomposition of a mixture would amount to some linear combination of its source signals, the existence of noise and uncertainty — both in the digital representation of an audio recording and modeling — forces us to approximate the source signals.
+Fortunately, much like small, imperceivable perturbations in image pixels, some noises are too subtle in gain, or even completely outside of the frequency range amenable to the human ear.

+Currently, the two most popular methodologies of extracting these source signals involve source mask estimation in the time-frequency or ***spectrogram*** domain, and signal reconstruction directly in the waveform or time-only domain.
+The former process, while requiring intermediate data pre-processing and post-processing steps (introducing noise and uncertainty) allows for more precise learning of features related to signal frequencies, while the latter process works with a simpler data representation, but attempts to solve a more difficult task of reconstructing source signals entirely.

 Music source separation is considered a sub-task within the larger branch of **Music Information Retrieval (MIR)**, and is related to problems like **speech enhancement**.

-While source separation models involving deep learning are no harder to understand than image segmentation models, there are some aspects related to digital signal processing (i.e. fourier transform, complex values, phase estimation, filtering, etc.) that go beyond the scope of deep learning.
+While deep mask estimation is theoretically quite similar to semantic segmentation, there are some aspects related to digital signal processing (i.e. fourier transform, complex values, phase estimation, filtering, etc.) that go beyond the scope of deep learning.
 Thus, the purpose of this package is to abstract away some of those processes in order to enable faster model development time and reduce barriers to entry.

-Supplementary information regarding the mathematics behind music source separation is available in the documentation for those interested.

 ## Deep Mask Estimation: Brief Math Overview <a name="deep-mask-estimation"></a>
-Below, I will go into some detail about the underlying mathematics that describe our problem and objective  — feel free to skip this section as it is just meant to supplement background knowledge.

 ### Short Time Fourier Transform <a name="stft"></a>
 Let an input mixture signal be a $2$-dimensional audio waveform
 $A \in \mathbb{R}^{c, t}$ with $c$ channels and $t$ samples, often normalized